-As a mother and now a person who’s had a cancer diagnosis, my opinions on genetic testing have certainly evolved.
+As a mother and now someone who’s had a cancer diagnosis, my opinions on genetic testing have certainly evolved.
 I am in favor of genetic testing when appropriate, but I also respect a person’s right to not pursue it.
-I remind myself of this very thing when discussing such matters with my own kids, who now must face making these decisions.
+I remind myself of this when discussing such matters with my own kids, who now must face making these decisions.
 I voice my opinions, but try not to push too hard.

 If you are contemplating genetic testing to help determine your hereditary risk for breast and ovarian cancers, here are some things to consider: